Eggnog Yule Log (one 15" roulade )

 What I don’t appreciate is the process.
 Rolling a sheet cake up with a powdered sugar dusted tea towel may be the universal approach, but it’s suuuuper messy.

 You’re flipping sheet trays this way and that, peeling off parchment, slinging powdered sugar and cake crumbs everywhere, then rolling and unrolling just to prepare the cake for assembly.
 And none of it’s a guarantees the cake won’t crack anyway.
-If this simple little trick worked so well, the phrase Cracked Roll Cake wouldn’t turn up twelve million cries for help.
+If this simple little trick worked so well, googling cracked roll cake wouldn’t turn up twelve million cries for help.

 I’m not convinced the rolling part does anything.
 I think the real trick is that the towel traps heat and moisture, steaming the cake into submission.
 Thus whether the cake succeeds or fails depends on the towel itself, explaining why so many people get such different results from the same recipe.